derekm1215/terraform-getting-started/terraform-getting-started.md

 $ cd terraform-demo
 ```

-Next, create a file for your Terraform configuration code.
+Next, create a file for the Terraform configuration code.
 Terraform executes code in any file with a `.tf` file extension.

 [MacOS/Linux](#MacOS/Linux) / [Windows](#Windows)